 The Riedesels behind the Fellowship

 Chuck worked as Chief Undergraduate Advisor for Computer Science and Engineering and taught courses in the School of Computing at the University of Nebraska-Lincoln.
-Laureen worked in the Beatrice Public Library and retired as its director.
+Laureen served as the Beatrice Public Library director for over 40 years.

 Some of Chuck's volunteer work, like Laureen's, aims to primarily support education in the state and beyond.
-For example, Chuck has served on several working groups of the Association of Computing Machinery's Special Interest Group for Computer Science Education (ACM-SIGSCE) in addition to ACM-SIGCE's Algorithms and Computational Theory group and ACM-SIGCE's Computer Science and Teachers Association.
-He has also served the Computer Society of IEEE and the American Society for Engineering Education.
-Chuck has served as the site administrator of the ACM Regional Programming Contests since 1998 in addition to coaching eight teams in various computer programming competitions. , ...
+For example, Chuck has served on numerous working groups of the Association of Computing Machinery's Special Interest Group for Computer Science Education (ACM-SIGSCE) and worked on the Nebraska chapter of the Computer Science Teachers Association (CSTA).
+He has also been a member of the IEEE Computer Society and the American Society for Engineering Education.
+Chuck served as the UNL site administrator for North Central North America (NCNA) Region of the International Collegiate Programming Contest (ICPC) for many years in addition to coaching eight of UNL’s teams to the World Finals and continues to serve as a director for the NCNA which takes him regularly to the national and world finals.
 His efforts at the university have not gone unnoticed.
-Chuck is the 5 time recipient of Certificate of Recognition for Contributions to Students and 6 time recipient of Certificate of Achievement for his coaching.
-In addition, Chuck has received the Students Choice Outstanding Teaching Award (2006 - 2007), Award for Outstanding Contributions to the Department (2005 - 2006), , 2005 Chancellor's Award for Exemplary Service to Students (2005), and in 2008 and 2009 his efforts were recognized with the University's James V. Griesen Exemplary Service to Students Award.
+Chuck is a 5 time recipient of the Certificate of Recognition for Contributions to Students and 6 time recipient of Certificate of Achievement for his coaching.
+In addition, Chuck has received the Students Choice Outstanding Teaching Award (2006 - 2007), the Award for Outstanding Contributions to the Department (2005 - 2006), the Chancellor's Award for Exemplary Service to Students (2005), and in 2008 and 2009 his efforts were recognized with the University's James V. Griesen Exemplary Service to Students Award.
 Beyond his clearly stellar teaching and learning work, Chuck has contributed to computer science scholarship--you can see a list of his publications here.
-In Outside of academia, formally Chuck serves on the board for Beatrice Public Schools - informally, Chuck is never far from a town hall meeting, organizing a local program, or arranging and playing organ music at his local church.
+At home in Beatrice, Chuck now serves on the board for Beatrice Public Schools.
+He is a long-time treasurer for Kiwanis and for his church, as well as being the organist.

 The Riedesels